-Low plasma glucose level (< 55 mg/dL) that occurs at the time symptoms occur
+Low plasma glucose level (< 55 mg/dL [3.05 mmol/L]) that occurs at the time symptoms occur

 Decrease in symptoms when dextrose or other sugar is given

-If a practitioner is present when symptoms occur, blood should be sent for glucose testing in a tube containing a glycolytic inhibitor.
+If a clinician is present when symptoms occur, blood should be sent for glucose testing in a tube containing a glycolytic inhibitor.
 If glucose is normal, hypoglycemia is ruled out and other causes of symptoms should be considered.
-If glucose is abnormally low, and no cause can be identified from history (eg, drugs, adrenal insufficiency, severe malnutrition, organ failure or sepsis), serum insulin, insulin antibodies, and sulfonylurea level should be checked.
-C-peptide, and proinsulin measured from the same tube can distinguish insulin-mediated from non–insulin-mediated and factitious from physiologic hypoglycemia and can obviate the need for further testing.
+If glucose is abnormally low, and no cause can be identified from history (eg, medications, adrenal insufficiency, severe undernutrition, organ failure ,sepsis), serum insulin, insulin antibodies, and sulfonylurea levels should be checked.
+C-peptide and proinsulin measured from the same tube can distinguish insulin-mediated from non–insulin-mediated and factitious from physiologic hypoglycemia and can obviate the need for further testing.

-In practice, however, it is unusual that practitioners are present when patients experience symptoms suggestive of hypoglycemia.
+In practice, however, it is unusual that clinicians are present when patients experience symptoms suggestive of hypoglycemia.
 Home glucose meters are unreliable for quantifying hypoglycemia, and there are no clear glycosylated hemoglobin (HbA1C) thresholds that distinguish long-term hypoglycemia from normoglycemia.
+Continuous glucose monitors are also less accurate in the hypoglycemic range.
 So the need for more extensive diagnostic testing is based on the probability that an underlying disorder that could cause hypoglycemia exists given a patient’s clinical appearance and coexisting illnesses.

 A 72-hour fast done in a controlled setting is the standard for diagnosis.
-However, in almost all patients with a hypoglycemic disorder, a 48-hour fast is adequate to detect hypoglycemia and a full 72-hour fast may not be necessary.
-Patients drink only noncaloric, noncaffeinated beverages, and plasma glucose is measured at baseline, whenever symptoms occur, and every 4 to 6 hours or every 1 to 2 hours if glucose falls below 70 mg/dL (3.8 mmol/L).
+However, in almost all patients with a hypoglycemic disorder, a 48-hour fast is adequate to detect hypoglycemia, and a full 72-hour fast may not be necessary.
+Patients drink only noncaloric, noncaffeinated beverages.
+Plasma glucose is measured at baseline, whenever symptoms occur, and every 4 to 6 hours or every 1 to 2 hours if glucose falls below 70 mg/dL (3.8 mmol/L).

-Serum insulin, C-peptide, and proinsulin should be measured when a simultaneous plasma glucose is < 55 mg/dL to distinguish endogenous from exogenous (factitious) hypoglycemia.
-The fast is terminated at 72 hours if the patient has experienced no symptoms and glucose remains normal, sooner if glucose decreases to ≤ 45 mg/dL (≤ 2.5 mmol/L) in the presence of hypoglycemic symptoms.
+Serum insulin, C-peptide, and proinsulin should be measured when a simultaneous plasma glucose measurement is < 55 mg/dL (< 3.05 mmol/L).
+These measurements help to distinguish endogenous from exogenous (factitious) hypoglycemia.
+The fast is terminated at 72 hours if the patient has experienced no symptoms and glucose remains normal, sooner if glucose decreases to ≤ 45 mg/dL (≤ 2.5 mmol/L) in the presence of symptoms of hypoglycemia.